CMU-Perceptual-Computing-Lab/openpose/doc/modules/python_module.md

 dir ../../bin
 ```

-Ensure that both of these paths exist, as pyopenpose needs to reference those libraries.
-If they don't exist, change the path so that they point to the correct location in your build folder
+Ensure that both of these paths exist, as PyOpenPose needs to reference those libraries.
+If they don't exist, change the path so that they point to the correct location in your build folder.